v13abh/ansible-fedora24-config/README.md

 ### Prerequisites

-First, we need to update using DNF and then reboot:

-    sudo dnf update -y && sudo reboot

-Next, we need to clone this repo:
+First, we need to clone this repo:

     git clone git://github.com/v13abh/ansible-fedora24-config

-In order to get Ansible to play nice with DNF we also need to install python2-dnf:
+Next, we need to install python2-dnf so that Ansible will play nice with DNF:

     sudo dnf install python2-dnf -y